logo

 Service fees

 Junior accounts and cash accounts do not incur service fees.
+That’s great news if you want to open a Junior ISA!

 The service fee pays for everything Fidelity provides and is currently: